SQLicious/Alteryx-Project-Ecommerce-Transaction-Cohort-Analysis/README.md

+# Project Origin

+- Guided by Alteryx expert Albert Bellamy, I completed the 30-day Alteryx challenge, obtaining the Alteryx Designer Core certification in just 15 days.

+- This project showcases two critical capabilities:
+  - Rapid Learning: Demonstrates my ability to swiftly master new tools, an asset I bring to any employer.
+  - Practical Application: Proves I can effectively employ these skills to solve business challenges and educate others, as evidenced by the comprehensive documentation provided in this GitHub repository.

 # Project Overview

 Embark on a informational journey through my Alteryx project,designed to enhance e-commerce operations.
 This project has three vital stages: Data Cleanup, Cohort Analysis, and Insights generation.
 Together, we'll unravel the nuances of online shopping, driving strategic decisions to maximize revenue.